 In order to develop and enhance program evaluation and research skill competency, interns are responsible for participating in a program evaluation, clinical outcome, research, or grant writing project during the year.
 This project is a mentor-supported project overseen by the Training Director and in collaboration with the Aurora Research Institute (ARI).
 The ARI is an affiliate of AMHR.
 At the beginning of the year, interns receive information about available projects with which they can participate.
 Interns develop a written proposal around their project intent and what their responsibility will be with the project that is approved by the Training Director.
-At years end, interns present the completed project to the AMHR Psychology Training Committee and submit a written paper.
+At years end, interns present the completed project to the AMHR Psychology Training Committee as well as other agency staff and submit a written paper.
 These projects are not intended to be a "dissertation" and it is expected that interns will partner with agency programs and committees to plan and implement projects.
+Previous projects include partnership with the agency's LGBTQIA+ Employee Resource Group to develop supports for clients seeking gender affirming care, work to develop trainings and supports to reduce vicarious trauma among staff, and adaptation of group therapy materials to support immigrant and refugee populations.

-Weekly Schedule Examples

-Adult Track Weekly Schedule Example
+Weekly Schedule Examples Adult Track Weekly Schedule Example